Cubeir/Vanilla-RTX-App/README.md

 >  - Whimsical Bright: opposite of Night Night, whimsically colorful and bright!
 With more coming soon.
 Have an idea for one?
 Create a suggestion!

-- `Preview (Togglable)`
+- `Preview (Toggle)`
 All of the app's functionalities are targeted at Preview/Beta version of Minecraft instead of main release while  `Preview` is active.
-All app features and modules (with the exception of `BetterRTX manager`) fully support Minecraft Preview.
+All featuress with the exception of `BetterRTX manager` support Minecraft Preview.

 - `Export selection`
   Exports selected packs.
 Useful for backing up your snapshot of the pack before making further changes, or to share your tuned version of Vanilla RTX (or another PBR resource pack) with friends!
 Since the app doesn't come with any quick way to reset PBR resource packs other than Vanilla RTX, it is recommended that you save them using this feature before tuning.